 Fostering Leadership Continuity for Your Nonprofit Organization

-“Fostering Leadership Continuity for Your Nonprofit Organization,” is a three-hour succession planning seminar designed to help participants consider the options available to create and sustain a culture of leadership succession in their organizations.
+“Fostering Leadership Continuity for Your Nonprofit Organization” is a three-hour succession planning seminar designed to help participants create and sustain a culture of leadership succession in their organizations.

-Considered one of the most comprehensive leadership continuity and succession planning programs in the country, this workshop gives participants instruction and tools based on seven essential elements that form a functional culture of leadership continuity including:
+This workshop is considered one of the most comprehensive leadership continuity and succession planning programs in the country.
+We give participants instructions and tools based on seven essential elements that form a culture of leadership continuity, including: